ciscops/viptela-workshop/exercises/4-0/README.md

-# Exercise 4.0 - Updating the router configurations using Ansible
+# Exercise 4.0 - Updating the router configuration with CLI

 Using Ansible you can update the configuration of routers either by pushing a configuration file to the device or you can push configuration lines directly to the device.